Tom Rolf

 Ernst Ragnar Rolf (December 31, 1931 - July 14, 2014), better known as Tom Rolf, was a Swedish film editor who worked on at least 48 feature films in a career spanning over fifty years.
 Most notable among these films are Martin Scorsese's Taxi Driver, for which he was nominated for the 1976 BAFTA Award for Best Editing, and Philip Kaufman's The Right Stuff, for which he and his editing team won the 1983 Oscar for Best Film Editing.
 Other notable films he edited include WarGames, Jacob's Ladder, Heat and The Horse Whisperer.

 A member of the American Cinema Editors (ACE) since the mid-1950s, Rolf served two terms as president of that guild.
 He also served on the Board of Governors at the Academy of Motion Picture Arts and Sciences for five terms (15 years), representing the editing branch from 1992 through 2007.
 He received the ACE Career Achievement Award in 2003.

-Personal life
+Early life

 Ernst R. Rolf was born in Stockholm, Sweden on New Year's Eve, 1931, the son of actor Ernst Rolf and Norwegian-born actress Tutta Rolf.
-After his father's death in 1932, Tutta married American director and choreographer Jack Donohue, who advised the young Ernst to go into film editing.